Baby Nursery: Preparing the Baby Room

 - Do not use sleep-positioning devices.
 These may look like a good idea, but your baby can become trapped and suffocate

-- Your baby can be kept warm by using a sleeper, such as a zipper sleeper.
+- Your baby can be kept warm by using a sleeper, such as a zippered sleeper.
 Do not use sleepers that can ride up and potentially cover your baby’s face

 To change your baby’s diaper, you can use a changing table specifically designed for baby diaper changing.
 You can also use a flat, secure surface (like the floor or bed), covered with a changing pad or towel.
 Whatever you choose, be sure the surface is sturdy.